webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 The MB WAY payment requests expire after 5 minutes.

+= Why doesn’t the customer receive an email when paying with MB WAY? =

+The MB WAY payment needs to be approved immediately after checking out, just like when using a credit card or PayPal.
+WooCommerce only sends payment instruction emails for payment methods that require later, and not immediate payment, like Multibanco, Payshop and bank transfer for example.

 = [WPML] My website is multilingual.
 Will I be able to use this plugin? =

 Yes.
 This plugin is officially WPML compatible.
 You will need the WPML and WPML String Translation Plugins (alongside WooCommerce Multilingual, which is mandatory for any WooCommerce + WPML install).